azzlack/ArgumentContracts/README.md

 ArgumentContracts
 =================
-Methods for checking method arguments in .NET
+Methods for validating method arguments in .NET